 Some links in this post contain affiliate links including amazon associate links.
 I receive a small commission if you use the links at no extra cost to you.

-Despite London’s Southern location in the UK, London is a great place to explore the rest of the UK from.
+Despite London’s Southern location, London is a great place to explore the rest of the UK from.
 Thanks to great train and bus links, it’s possible to see many places in the UK on a day trip from London, and in this post, I am going to be giving you some great ideas for Alternative Day Trips from London and Unique Day Trips from London!

 Often when looking online for the ‘best day trips from London‘ the same trips suggestions come up time and time again- Stonehenge, Bath, Brighton, Cotswolds, Windsor, Oxford and Cambridge.

-Now don’t get me wrong, these are all good trips to do from London and whilst living in London for the last 2.5 years I have done some of these trips including a day trip from London to Brighton, a day trip from London to Oxford and a day trip from London to Bath and Stonehenge.
+Now don’t get me wrong, these are all good trips to do from London and whilst living in London I have done some of these trips including a day trip from London to Brighton, a day trip from London to Oxford and a day trip from London to Bath and Stonehenge.

 However as a resident of London or as a tourist who has been to London a few times these options may start to seem a little boring and very ‘done’, you want something a bit different right??